CMPT-276-assignment/fixing/cloud9-postgresql-rails-howto.md

 (Note the `template`, `username`, and `password` configs in the `default` section above are essential).

-- Add the `pg` gem to your `Gemfile`:
+Add the `pg` gem to your `Gemfile`:

-gem 'pg'
+- gem 'pg'

-- Run `bundle install`
+- `bundle install`

-bundle exec rake db:setup
+- bundle exec rake db:setup

-rake db:create
+- rake db:create

-rake db:migrate
+- rake db:migrate

-- This is for installing image magic widget
+This is for installing image magic widget

-sudo apt-get update
+- sudo apt-get update

-sudo apt-get install imagemagick
+- sudo apt-get install imagemagick

-- Run bin/rake -AD db to see all db-related tasks
+- bin/rake -AD db to see all db-related tasks

-- This is for installing image magic widget

-sudo apt-get update

-sudo apt-get install imagemagick